110 W 4th Ave rezoning and development permit application

 I think it’s great that this project will help invigorate our local economy, as well as add to our reputation as a tech and industry hub.
 I’m very encouraged to see that City Staff and Council have voted to see this site as an exception to the Broadway Area Plan; does that mean that this use is generally in-line with the recently completed Emerging Directions for the Broadway Plan?

-BM asked almost 3 years ago
+BM asked over 3 years ago

 Thanks for your question!
 The Broadway Plan is currently in development, targeting early 2022 to brought forward for Council’s consideration.
 The uses of the project you referenced are generally aligned with the Emerging Directions for the area, and are in fact permitted through existing zoning today.
 The reason Council considered an exception to the Broadway Plan Interim Rezoning Policy was that this project was seeking height and density above what is currently permitted in the area.
 We are continuing to refine the appropriate heights and densities for the Mount Pleasant Industrial Area (MPIA) through consultation, as well as economic and built form testing to ensure an appropriate fit with the existing neighbourhood while supporting our industrial, innovation and tech sectors.